 As part of the 2012 Maintenance Project, Structure 4, 4A & 4B was recapped to its original design elevation and rock dike closure was extended to Structure 4.
 The existing structures and 1,000 linear feet dike closure were built to an elevation of +3.5' NAVD88 using 130# class rock riprap.
 Structures 4 and 4A/4B, and the dike closure appear to be in very good condition with no noticeable settlement or degradation of riprap material.
-During construction of the dike closure, a change order was issued to the contractor to install two warning signs with timber supports in the location of the fish dips.
-At the time of the inspection, we did notice that several of the wooden signs install along the structure were missing or in poor shape.
-Under the 2015 Maintenance Project schedule to begin this fall, we have included provisions for the replacing all wood signs with aluminum signs.
-There are no recommendations for maintenance at this time.
+Currently, there is some erosion near the start of the rock while the backside of the tie-in has some overtopping.
+At the time of the inspection, we did notice that several of the wooden signs installed along the structure were missing or in poor shape.
+Under the 2016 Maintenance Project schedule to begin mid to late June 2016 we have included provisions for the replacing all wood signs with aluminum signs.
+There are no recommendations additional maintenance at this time.
 (See Appendix B, Photos 12 through 17)